wario-land/steaks/doc/rom_hacking_docs.md

 ## Demo playback data

-Two event stream (might be separated as press and release events).
-Events are encoded as an u16.
-The data are copied from ROM to 0x03002EC8 and 0x03002CC8 for playback.
+The data of each demo recording are separated into two u16 arrays: one for button states and one for timings.

-There are two pointer tables pointing to the playback data: 0x0878F5F4, 0x0878F634
+There are two pointer tables:
+* The pointers at 0x0878F5F4 points to button state data.
+Copied to 0x03002CC8 for playback.
+* The pointers at 0x0878F634 points to timing data.
+The timing might be given in frames.
+Copied to 0x03002EC8 for playback.

 | Offset | Data type | Demo level
 | ------ | --------- | ----------